How NPI, Tax ID, and Taxonomy Codes Impact Insurance Claims

 Duplicate NPIs in both billing and rendering loops can trip companion-guide edits.
 Don’t volunteer for fields you don’t need.

-Taxonomy codes decide “can you bill this” and “at what rate”
+Taxonomy codes decide “can you bill this” and “at what rate.”

 Think of the taxonomy as the specialty badge.
 If your badge doesn’t match the service, the payer says not your lane and rejects or downcodes.
 Common examples: